Kava-Labs/kava-bridge/x/bridge/spec/01_concepts.md

 1. **Kava** account submits `ConvertCoinToERC20` message.
 This contains the sendTo Ethereum address, and coins (containing both denom and amount).
-2. Module checks if the account balance is greater than the desired conversion amount and checks enabled `InternalConversionPair`s to see if this is permitted for the provided coins.
+2. Module checks if the account balance is greater than the desired conversion amount and checks enabled `ConversionPair`s to see if this is permitted for the provided coins.
 3. Cosmos coins are transferred to the bridge module account.
 4. Module account transfers the equivalent ERC20 token to the provided address.